-Genetics, microRNA and the KRAS-variant
+Genetics, microRNAs, and the KRAS-variant

 Proteins are the tools that perform vital functions within our cells, like the hammer or the saw, and they are carefully selected based upon the needs of the project.
 This is where our microRNAs enter the picture.
 They are the contractors of the project in our cells, overseeing the whole project of cell survival and cell death.

-Where does the KRAS-variant tie into all of this?
+How does the KRAS-variant tie into all of this?

 Having the KRAS-variant is like having a contractor ordering the wrong number of hammers, or the wrong type of saw when work needs to be done.

 This explains why individuals with the KRAS-variant are at risk for certain cancers, and also respond differently to certain cancer treatments, with some working great, and some not as well.